 He has done it!" -- Psalm 22:27, 30b-31

-Is concern over how this "Saying from the Cross" might impact our belief that God is Triune making us overlook the reason Jesus quoted Psalm 22?
+Look at that verse in the context Jesus used.
 Death was staring Him in the face.
-At that point, He likely could not have sung or quoted an entire Psalm.
-Is it possible Jesus managed to cry out the first line of Psalm 22 hoping that, in their minds, spectators would go all the way through the entire Psalm (as, indeed, we often do when we hear a phrase from a well-known song)?
+Nailing someone to a cross to execute them made it very difficult for that person to breathe.
+So, when Jesus was hanging on a cross, He likely could not have physically sung or recited aloud an entire Psalm.
+Is it possible Jesus managed to cry out the first line of Psalm 22 hoping that, in the spectators' minds, they would go all the way through the entire Psalm (as, indeed, we often do when we hear a phrase from a well-known song)?

 Was it Jesus' wish in his dying moments on the Cross to emphasize Psalm 22's declaration about the ends of the earth remembering and turning to the Lord?
 Is this "saying from the cross" actually a declaration that God's righteousness was going to be proclaimed to people yet unborn?
 If so, the global harvest going on now with things like JESUS Film showings in villages worldwide are certainly fulfilling those prophetic words.

-This 500-word mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series that was published in Engage, a monthly online magazine produced by the Church of the Nazarene.
+This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series that was published in Engage, a monthly online magazine.
+That series explores what the Bible says about missions.